Wycliffe-USA/mpdx-ios-client-app/README.md

 Choose 1 of the next 2 steps to install the MPDXiOSLib dependency which now supports both Cocoapods and Swift Package Manager.

+NOTE: You can view the latest MPDXiOSLib version by viewing the .podspec [here](https://github.com/CruGlobal/mpdx-ios-lib/blob/develop/MPDXiOSLib.podspec#L4 or you can view the latest tag [here](https://github.com/CruGlobal/mpdx-ios-lib/tags).

+### Install MPDXiOSLib With Swift Package Manager (Preferred)

 ### Install MPDXiOSLib With Cocoapods

 - Install the cocoapods dependency manager.
-Install instructions are here https://cocoapods.org/.
+Install instructions are [here](https://cocoapods.org/).
 - Add a Podfile to your project directory.
-You can review the MPDXClientExample-Cocoapods Podfile for reference on setting that up here .
-NOTE that your target name or names(if including tests) will be different than the MPDXClientExample-Cocoapods target name.
+You can review the MPDXClientExampleCocoapods Podfile for reference on setting that up [here](https://github.com/CruGlobal/mpdx-ios-client-example-app/blob/update-for-xcode-14.2-and-mpdx-ios-lib/Cocoapods/Podfile).
+NOTE that your target name or names(if including tests) will be different than the MPDXClientExampleCocoapods target name.
 The main target name will match the Xcode project name.
 - Open the Terminal app to your Xcode project directory and run command pod install.
 Once completed you will have a .xcworkspace file which you can now open to configure and build your app.

-### Install MPDXiOSLib With Swift Package Manager

-### Add The MPDXiOSLib Dependency

 ### Configure Your New Xcode Project